Feline fans prowl through Tokyo for annual ghost cat festival

-TOKYO Scores of cat enthusiasts painted their faces and dressed up in elaborate and colorful feline costumes to celebrate Japan's annual ghost cat festival, "Bakeneko".
+TOKYO (Reuters) - Scores of cat enthusiasts painted their faces and dressed up in elaborate and colorful feline costumes to celebrate Japan's annual ghost cat festival, "Bakeneko".

 Cat lovers danced and played music as they paraded through the Tokyo neighborhood, Kagurazaka, on Sunday for the festival that traditionally precedes Halloween on Oct 31.